potatopotaro/faunadb-community-utils/CONTRIBUTING.md

 ## 1. Naming
 - **FQL**: CamelCase with the starting letter capitalized too (e.g. CreateFooBarIndex).
 Should mimick the default FQL naming pattern.

-## 2. Never use/ask for any client objects/secrets
+## 2. Never ask for secrets.
+Clients are only allowed to be passed to scripts/*.js files.
-This is **not** FaunaDB specific and applies to all clients/secrets.
+This is **not** FaunaDB specific and applies to all clients.

 ## 3. Custom FQL starts as a function to receive a user's faunadb.query object